Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

     If the Utility asks you if you'd like to update automatically, you'll probably want to say yes.
 It may not ask you until the second launch.

 1. For a dedicated *TeX editor, I use [TeX Shop](http://pages.uoregon.edu/koch/texshop/obtaining.html).
-There are other options out there as well.
+There are other options out there as well.  __If you're new to LaTeX, consider using [LyX](https://www.lyx.org/).__  It's a WYSIWYG LaTeX editor, which lets you code as little or as much as you like as you learn the ropes.

 ### Compiling your document